SEED-platform/seed/README.md

 ### Starting SEED Platform

-In production the following two commands will run the web server (uWSGI) and the background task manager (Celery) with:
+In production the following two commands will run the web server (Hypercorn) and the background task manager (Celery) with:

 ```
-bin/start_uwsgi.sh
+bin/start_hypercorn.sh
 bin/start_celery.sh
 ```

-In development mode, you can start the web server (uWSGI) and the background task manager (Celery) with:
+In development mode, you can start Django and the background task manager (Celery) with:

 ```